Assemblies of God USA: Education

 In the United States, the Assemblies of God endorses 10 Bible colleges, 7 universities, and the Assemblies of God Theological Seminary.
-Enrollment for all AG endorsed colleges and universities was 15,584 for 2013.
+Enrollment for all AG endorsed colleges and universities was 17,214 for 2015.

 Assemblies of God churches operate 842 Christian schools, which may have membership with the Association of Christian Teachers and Schools (ACTS), incorporated as the Association of Assemblies of God Christian Schools in 1992.
 In 2008, there were 105,563 students enrolled in these schools.

 Publishing

 The Assemblies of God operates Gospel Publishing House, located in Springfield, Missouri, which publishes books, curriculum, and church ministry resources primarily for Pentecostals and charismatics, but also for the general evangelical market.
-The Assemblies of God publishes an official weekly magazine, the Pentecostal Evangel, and Enrichment Journal, a resource for Pentecostal ministers.
+The Assemblies of God publishes Influence Magazine, a resource for Pentecostal pastors and leaders.
+As a digital publication, AG News is the official news source of the Assemblies of God, providing inspiring articles about AG members, ministers and churches.
+AG World Missions publishes Worldview, a bimonthly magazine with stories from around the globe.

 Demographics

+Membership

 The Assemblies of God in the United States "has grown steadily during the 20th century".
-In 1925, there were just 50,386 members in 909 churches, but by the early 1970s membership had reached 1 million.
+In 1925, there were just 50,386 members in 909 churches.
+By the early 1970s, membership reached 1 million.
 Its most rapid growth occurred from 1971 to 1984, when the AG grew from a constituency of around 1 million to 2 million over a 13-year period.
-In 2020, average Sunday morning worship attendance for all AG churches in the U.S. was 1,993,370 people a drop of 1.7 percent from the previous year.
-In 2021, the AG's U.S. adherents declined to 2,932,466 in 12,830 churches; it had 37,557 ministers and 1,675,113 weekly attendees.
-This was in contrast with 2018's 3,233,385 adherents spread throughout 13,017 churches, 38,119 ministers, and 2,027,574 weekly church-goers.

-The ethnic diversity of the American AG has historically increased among the Hispanic and Latino communities; however, its constituency is still largely white.
-From 1990 to 2000, there was a slight decline in white AG churches while ethnic churches, mainly Hispanic, were responsible for much of the denomination's numerical growth.
-In 2010, the AG reported 61.1 percent of its adherents as white, 20.4 percent as Hispanic, 9.1 percent as black, 4.1 percent as Asian/Pacific Islander, and 1.6 percent as Native American.
-The remaining 3.7 percent were listed as other/mixed.

-The AG has created various non-geographical language districts to serve immigrant communities whose primary language is not English.
-There are nine Spanish and two Korean language districts in addition to one each for Brazilian and German speakers.
-In 2009, the language districts oversaw 2,195 churches with a combined membership of 279,422.
+In 2019, the number of adherents reached 3,295,923.

+Between 2013 and 2023, the denomination's size decreased by 143,505 adherents, a change of 4.6 percent.
+The AG experienced three consecutive years of declining membership between 2020 and 2022.
+In 2023, the number of adherents increased by 56,209 (1.9 percent) to a total of 2,984,352.
+Average weekly attendance was 1,839,535 in 2023.
+The AG claimed 1.74 million members, as distinguished from adherents, in 2023.
+The AG reported 12,681 churches and 37,885 ministers for 2023.

 Members are well distributed across the United States.
 California has the largest number of members, followed by Texas and Florida.
 However, the states with the highest membership rates are Oklahoma, Arkansas, Alaska, Montana, and Hawaii.
 Growing AG congregations tend to be located in suburban areas, as opposed to urban and rural ones.